Danktronics/globalscript/docs/index.md

 ### `JSON.horizontalArray()`:
 *aliased as JSON.hArray(), they are one and the same* This will return the JSON names and values in an array for each ordered pair.
-If the JSON string is an object, it will return a set of values.
 ```
 JSON.horizontalArray(example)
 //returns [["a", "1"], ["b", "2"], ["c", "3"]]